Morgawr/yokubi/src/Section1/Part2/Lesson25.md

 Can drink
 </pre>

 As you have probably noticed, 食べれる is listed as an acceptable variant of 食べられる with a big **!** next to it.
-It’s common in spoken/colloquial Japanese to shorten ichidan verbs in potential form by removing the ら syllable (this is called ら抜き).
+It's common in spoken/colloquial Japanese to shorten ichidan verbs in potential form by removing the ら syllable (this is called ら抜き).
 It is not "proper" and should not be done in formal situations or in written form, but it is quite common in casual spoken language.
 It cannot be done with every ichidan verb, but there are no clear rules about which do or do not allow it.
-It’s up to personal preference, so don’t try to learn this rule.
+It's up to personal preference, so don't try to learn this rule.
 Just be aware it exists and learn to recognize it.

 For the irregular verb する, we use the alternative verb できる as its potential variant.
 This is an exception, so it just needs to be learned as such.